cubele/rust-async-tree-parser/README.md

 An attempt of dumping the async exectuion tree of a Rust program only using debuginfo.
 The results aren't 100% accurate.

+By the way, it's not actually a tree, it's a DAG.

 ## Usage

 install [pyvis](https://pyvis.readthedocs.io/en/latest/install.html) and [ddbug](https://github.com/gimli-rs/ddbug) and start from `draw.ipynb`.